 “Looks like we’ll know in a couple minutes,” I told Tom.

 It took a little longer than two minutes for the Bailiff to return to the courtroom.
 He talked to Beth Wolman and Mr. Williams, then walked back to where he’d made his announcement earlier.

-“Judge Young has is allowing any witnesses who wish to stay can do so until the testimony begins or when he specifically requests that you leave.
+“Judge Young has is allowing that any witnesses who wish to stay can do so until the testimony begins or when he specifically requests that you leave.
 Thank you.”

 Mr. Williams returned and grinned as he sat down.

 “Thanks, dad.
 This is a lot better than sitting in a witness room.
 Curt and I were talking, and we wondered if there are separate witness rooms for the Defense and Prosecution witnesses.”